UCT’s Exclusive EXO Technology

 - Lower environmental compliance costs than hard chrome, anodizing and parkerizing

 - Can be applied to steel, aluminum alloys, titanium alloys

-EXO Technology is featured in firearms, weapons and support systems used by the U.S. military and law enforcement and security agencies; for engine, powertrain, propulsion and wear components in the automotive, aerospace and maritime industries; in industrial pumping, mining and drilling applications; in food processing applications; and in the forestry industry to reduce saw friction and resin sticking, improving blade life and cut quality.
+EXO Technology is featured in firearms, weapons and support systems used by the U.S. military and law enforcement and security agencies; for engine, powertrain, propulsion and wear components in the automotive, aerospace and maritime industries; in industrial pumping, mining and drilling applications.
 EXO Technology is appropriate for virtually any application where reduced friction, extended service life, enhanced performance and lower maintenance are desirable.